The Concept of “Naturalness” in Indoor Climbing Practice

 Conclusion

-The issue of “naturalness” in indoor climbing remains a topic that has received little attention in the scientific literature and among researchers.
-This is why we set out to examine the role of the concept of “naturalness” in indoor climbing and among its practitioners.
+The issue of “naturalness” in indoor rock climbing remains a topic that has received little attention in the scientific literature and among researchers.
+That is why we set out to examine the role of the concept of “naturalness” in indoor rock climbing and among its practitioners.
 This concept can be defined as the “relationship with nature,” which varies depending on humanity’s impact on the environment—a definition to which we can add elements that evoke this idea of nature and that can be contrasted with “urbanity.”

 Bibliography

 Bourdeau, P.,Mao, P., &Corneloup, J. (2011).
 Outdoor sports as mediators of the “pas de deux” between city and mountain.
-A livability in the making?*Annales de géographie *, No. 680, 449–460. https://www.cairn.info/revue- annales-de-geographie-2011-4-page-449.htm
+A livability in the making?*Annales de géographie* ( No. 680), 449–460. https://www.cairn.info/revue- annales-de-geographie-2011-4-page-449.htm

 Bourdieu, P. (2011).
 Heritage and Transmission in Pierre Bourdieu’s Sociology.
 Idées économiques et sociales, No. 166, 6–14.
 Heritage and Transmission in Pierre Bourdieu’s Sociology | Cairn.info

 Corneloup, J. (March 1993).
-The Logic of Sport and Images of Nature in Rock Climbing. ”, International Conference on “The Social Functions of Nature”, Chantilly, http://casquedor.free.fr/wikini/techniques/Sociologie/Logiques_sportives_images_nature_escalade.pdf
+The Logic of Sport and Images of Nature in Rock Climbing. ”, International Conference on “The Social Functions of Nature,” Chantilly, http://casquedor.free.fr/wikini/techniques/Sociologie/Logiques_sportives_images_nature_escalade.pdf

 Corneloup, J. (1995).
 New Forms of Social Interaction in Rock Climbing.
 Proceedings of the International Symposium on Sport, Social Relations, and Collective Action, published by the MSHA. http://casquedor.free.fr/wikini/techniques/Sociologie/Nouvelles_formes_sociabilite_escalade.pdf